BYUMVUHOREAimable/react-python-addfriend/README.md

 12. Open your browser and go to `http://localhost:5000/` to view the app.

-13. Don't forget to Like && Subscribe 🚀
+13. Don't forget to star the repository.

+14. Happy coding🚀